 Summer Printmaking Workshop

-Kent Kapplinger, Professor of Art, has been on the faculty of North Dakota State University since 1992.
+Kent Kapplinger, Associate Professor of Visual Arts, has been on the faculty of North Dakota State University since 1992.
 Kapplinger founded the Printmaking, Education and Research Studio (PEARS) in 1998 and continues today as its director and master printer.
 He has received fellowships from the Hungarian Multicultural Center, North Dakota Council on the Arts, Woodstock School of Art, New York and Vinalhaven Press, Maine.
-His art has been shown in over 230 individual and group exhibitions and his work is part of more than 40 public collections, including Special Collections Department & Rare Books Room at the University of Colorado; The Paul and Lulu Hilliard University Art Museum at the University of Louisiana in Lafayette; McMaster University at Hamilton in Ontario, Canada; Museum of Texas Tech University, Northern Illinois University Art Museum, and Proyecto ‘ace, Buenos Aires, Argentina.
-He is represented by Uptown Gallery, Fargo, ND.
+His art has been shown in over 180 individual and group exhibitions and his work is part of more than 40 public and corporate collections, including Special Collections Department & Rare Books Room at the University of Colorado; The Paul and Lulu Hilliard University Art Museum at the University of Louisiana in Lafayette; McMaster University at Hamilton in Ontario, Canada; Johnson & Johnson Company in New Jersey; Springfield Hospital in Maryland; and The Print Consortium in Missouri.